edde-framework/edde/docs/devops/server/distribution.md

 # Distribution {docsify-ignore-all}

-This question could became brutal flame, but I'll take some general stuff related to Docker as the starting point, which distribution could be useful for Docker host.
+This question could became brutal flame, but I'll take some general topics related to Docker as the starting point which distribution could be useful as a Docker host.

 **Some key requirements are**:
-* **lightweight**: basically no configuration after (during) installation as it's not desirable to make some changes in the target system
+* **lightweight**: basically no configuration after (during) installation as it's not desirable to make any changes in the target system
-* **modern**: because Docker sometimes could cause quite big pain in the ass, it's good to have access to hotfixes and new versions; good distribution should provide at least current stable version of Docker.
+* **modern**: because Docker sometimes could cause quite **big** pain in the ass, it's good to have access to hotfixes and new versions; good distribution should provide at least current stable version of Docker
-* **small footprint**: this is related also to security - running system should not take basically no resources (up to 100-200MB of ram is too much); when there are no running services, attach surface is also small
+* **small footprint**: this is related also to security - running system should not take basically no resources (up to 100-200MB of ram is too much); with no running services you don't need attach surface is much smaller
+* **instant reinstallation**: when there is a failure you should be able to start a fresh instance of the system in minutes up to fully running state
 * ...and some others

 ## Ubuntu

 **Big nope**: Ubuntu is a good distribution for oldschool approach of server setup as there are a lot of stuff solved on ServerFault and on other sites.
-But we want to run just Docker and nothing else; also footprint and a lot of stuff by default installed is not desirable.
+But we want to run just Docker and nothing else; also bigger footprint and a lot of stuff by running by default is not desirable.

-!> As Ubuntu is quite good distro, which can access new features, messing with setup after installation is pushing it out of the list.
+!> As Ubuntu is quite good distro which can access new features, messing with setup after installation is pushing it out of the list.

 ## Debian

-**Nope, less than Ubuntu**: Debian is very strict and very secure distribution based on stable releases of packages.
-This makes o lot of pain where it cames to new features;
-it has similar problems as Ubuntu, but it's not usable at all.
+**Another nope**: Debian is very strict and secure distribution based on stable releases of packages.
+This makes o lot of pain where it comes to new features; it has similar problems as Ubuntu but on a bit higher level as new versions are rolling out in very slow fashion.

-!> Because of sticking with stable packages, releasing new versions of required packages takes a lot of time; there is still original problem with configuration after installation.
+!> Host should be as stable as possible, but this depends on luck related to Docker version
+available: if there is some bug fixed in a bit newer version, you have to wait years before Debian will adapt it.
+Nope.

 ## Fedora

-**Small nope**: Fedora is really good distribution and it's simply possible to run Docker on it; some doesn't like UWF, some doesn't like SELinux, both could be simply useful with some skill: but it leads to general problem - no system configuration.
+**Small nope**: Fedora is really good distribution and it's simply possible to run Docker on it; some doesn't like UWF, some doesn't like SELinux, both could be simply useful with some skill: but it leads to the basic failure: no configuration of magical problems appearing after installation of Docker.

 !> If you are a bit more conservative about new and "hi-tech" distros, you could take Fedora se a good host (if you're masochist, there is also Atomic Host optimized for Docker).
-General recommendation is not for Fedora; Docker installation is also doing some strange things with filesystem making maintenance much harder then for others.
+But it's still recommended to go around Fedora as it could be much harder to maintain Docker than on other distros.

 ## Alpine Linux

 **Yep**: Simple, small, secure - nothing more, no pains included.
-Only things which could complicate things for oldschool admins are `BusyBox` and default `Ash` instead of Bash.
-This distribution is incredibly lightweight able to take from 25MB - ~100MB of ram when running (yes, without any services as it's intended).
+What could complicate things for oldschool admins are `BusyBox` and default `Ash` instead of `Bash`.
+This distribution is incredibly lightweight able to take from `25-100MB` of ram when running (yes, without any enabled services by default as it's intended).

-?> Yes, this distribution is still close to the others by terms of usage (package system), but it does not have it's drawbacks; also upgrades are simple and edge runners has ability to simply switch to latest branches.
+?> Yes, this distribution is still close to the others by terms of usage (package system and quite standard environment), but it does not have it's drawbacks; also upgrades are simple and edge runners has ability to simply switch to latest branches.
+That means Docker is getting updates too.

 ## RancherOS